-Some people who get hepatitis E do not ever feel sick.
-Others have symptoms that include a sudden onset of fever, tiredness, loss of appetite, nausea, vomiting, stomach pain, and yellowing of the skin and eyes (jaundice).
-Symptoms usually last less than 2 months but can last for up to 6 months.
-Pregnant women are most at risk of serious illness if they get hepatitis E. Most people recover with no lasting liver damage.
+Some people who get hepatitis E never feel sick.
+Others have symptoms that may include fever, tiredness, loss of appetite, nausea, vomiting, stomach pain, dark urine, clay-colored bowel movements, joint pain, and yellow color in the skin or eyes (jaundice).
+Symptoms usually last less than two months but can last for up to six months.

 Who is at risk?